 If space is at a premium, consider dwarf selections and bush forms.
 Many seed companies now sell 'patio' vegetables, which are suitable for even the smallest garden.

-Our experts have put together a number of advice profiles to help you get started in the vegetable garden.
+Our experts have put together a number of advice pages to help you get started in the vegetable garden.

 Mulching vegetable gardens

 Planning a vegetable garden

 Watch our videos for help and advice on growing your own vegetables – including sowing techniques as well as individual profiles.

 The RHS Advisory Service has produced an A-Z of vegetable profiles - including growing, storing and disease problems - for numerous vegetable crops.